-Genesis’ residential broadband solution, powered by our Access Service Manager (ASM), delivers superfast broadband to homes over existing xDSL networks through a variety of residential access customer premises equipment including the Subscriber Access Node – Residential (SAN-R) and our rings based approach via our Home Access Node (HAN).
+Genesis’ residential broadband solution, powered by our Access Service Manager (ASM), delivers superfast broadband to homes over existing xDSL networks through a variety of residential access customer premises equipment including the Subscriber Access Node – Residential (SAN-R).

 Carriers frequently compromise and opt for FTTN/FTTC deployments to reduce fiber installation costs.
 For longer reach customers in semi-rural and rural areas, broadband speeds are deficient because of the greater distances.
 This problem for the carriers is further exacerbated by the minimum bandwidth demands now dictated by legislation.
 They still fall short of delivering new Government-defined capacities in suburban and rural locations.